dhuynh38/Flairsheet/README.md

 mongo -u <username> -p --authenticationDatabase <databaseUserStoredAt>

 ### PM2 (Process Manger): ###
+This is our main app manager.
+It controls the app and restarts the app when the server crashes or is rebooted.
+This is what we mainly use to deploy our app.
 #### Show status of apps running: ####
 pm2 status